sandeep026/Direct-single-shooting-optimal-control/README.md

 # Known issues

 Although for simple problems this methods well, for more complex systems with higher nonlinearities it has been known to cause convergence issues for the solver.
 This is beacause the nonlinearity gets accumulated for every subsequent state when they are expressed as a function of the control input.
 As a result, Newton method based solvers like IPOPT which uses linearization at each iteration struggles with convergence due to poor approximation.
+For more details, the [^3] can be referred where an indepth discussion of the issue and a solution to mitigate the issue is presented.

 # References

 [^1]: Conway, B. A. and K. Larson (1998).
 Collocation versus differential inclusion in direct optimization.
 Journal of Guidance, Control, and Dynamics, 21(5), 780–785

+[^2]: Diehl, M., & Gros, S. (2011).
+Numerical optimal control.
+Optimization in Engineering Center (OPTEC).

+[^3]: Albersmeyer, J., & Diehl, M. (2010).
+The lifted Newton method and its application in optimization.
+SIAM Journal on Optimization, 20(3), 1655-1684.